 Step 1: Confirm you are on the right account

-- “Your subscription ended on…” — confirmed lapse, go to Step 3.
+- “Your subscription ended on…” — confirmed lapse.
+Go to Step 3.

-- “Payment failed” — go to Step 4.
+- “Payment failed” / “past due” — go to Step 4.

-Step 3: Re-subscribe and restore the same email
+Step 3: Re-subscribe with the same email

 Step 5: Ask your bank to whitelist OpenAI